eagle-io/docs/source/topics/nodes/datasource_datalogger.rst

 Schedule type
 	*Server* is the recommended option for always connected devices and allows easy schedule configuration.

-	*Remote* enables a Scout device to maintain its own schedule allowing for low power mode and customised configuration.
+	*Remote* enables a *Scout modem* to maintain its own schedule allowing for low power mode and customised configuration.

 Collection interval
 	Select the frequency of the collection.

 Interval offset
 	Offset the collection interval to prevent collection occuring on the interval. eg. 1 hour collection interval will occur at 9am, 10am, etc. Set an interval offset of 5 minutes and the collection times will be 9:05am, 10:05am, etc.

-Retry attempts
-	Select how many retry attempts are made during this scheduled collection before the communications is considered failed.

-Retry delay
-	Select the delay between retry attempts.
-The retry attempts multiplied by the retry delay should not exceed the collection interval.

 .. image:: datasource_datalogger_collection.png
 	:scale: 50 %